-There are many centres that provide qualifications, from large organisations such as Cambridge to smaller, independent companies like i-to-i.
-The first questions you should ask yourself are: are the courses accredited and is the certificate recognised in countries around the world?
-You should enroll on a course provided by an accredited company in order to secure overseas employment and ensure you are receiving the best possible tuition and support.
+There are many centers that provide qualifications, from large organizations such as Cambridge to smaller, independent companies like i-to-i.
+The first questions you should ask yourself are: are the courses accredited and is the certificate recognized in countries around the world?
+You should enroll in a course provided by an accredited company in order to secure overseas employment and ensure you are receiving the best possible tuition and support.

 Other important considerations are cost, time and flexibility.